 There’s been painfully few options for Australian fans when it comes to streaming their favourite sports online – and like with most things sport, it’s been a case of having a pay TV subscription or missing out.
 And while you certainly can’t go wrong with a full-fledged satellite install with all the high-tech goodness it brings, that’s not something everyone wants to do, or can even afford.
 Some simply can’t get satellite TV installed where they live, while others aren’t happy paying for the full service when all they want is the sports coverage, and further scrutiny reveals that each of these decisions were instrumental in the crafting of the Kayo streaming platform.

 The recently-restructured Foxtel Now can include a suite of sports channels as an option – which is great, yet again, if you want a bunch of other channels alongside the sport ones.
 And even then, the bare minimum price of sports with that option is currently $54/month, still reasonably hefty compared to what streaming-savvy people are used to with the likes of Netflix and Stan TV.
 What we’ve needed for a long time is, as one TV executive put it recently, the “Netflix of sport”.
 If your priority is watching sports, Kayo has stepped in to save the day – all the sport you love, in high definition, at one incredibly low monthly price with no hidden extras.

 What makes Kayo Unique?

 Kayo Sports is, of course, owned and operated by Foxtel – something that’s downplayed in the branding, but is pretty obvious from the moment you see the sports that are on offer.
-And that’s a good thing for more than just the access to a great variety sport.
-Foxtel has been busy perfecting their streaming platform in the lead-up to Kayo’s launch – anyone who’s tried the new Foxtel Go live stream app will already know that it’s been fast and flawless.
+And that’s a good thing for more than just the access to a great variety of sport.
+They’ve been busy perfecting their streaming platform in the lead-up to Kayo’s launch – anyone who’s tried the new Foxtel Go live stream app will already know that it’s been fast and flawless.